Inspire-com/candidate-homework/MLOps_Engineer.md

 Much of our work is managing the infrastructure on which we manage our systems.
 One of our mottos is *Infrastructure as Code*, and to this end, we heavily use AWS CloudFormation.

-_However if you cannot write this in CloudFormation, you have two other options, write a bash script using AWS CLI, or record yourself performing these functions via the AWS Console._
+_However if you cannot write this in CloudFormation, you have other options...
+1. Implement using TerraForm
+2. Write a bash script using AWS CLI
+3. Record yourself performing these functions via the AWS Console._

 Please create a CloudFormation document that can be applied to AWS and configures the following services:
 1) Instantiate SageMaker Domain